secluso/secluso/README.md

 ## Contributions

 We welcome contributions to the project.
-Before working on a contribution, please check with us via email: privastead@gmail.com
+Before working on a contribution, please check with us via email: privastead@proton.me

 Contributions are made under Privastead's [license](LICENSE).